One of the biggest mysteries is the modern world’s impact on snowy owls – here and in the Arctic.

 Dr. Sherrill Davidson, center, and Dr. Erica Miller, right, conduct a necropsy on a snowy owl that was found dead. (©Louisa Shepard)

-Collaborators in Project SNOWstorm are taking blood and feather samples from many of the owls they capture, and federal and state wildlife agencies are providing the carcasses of owls that were found dead.
+Collaborators in Project SNOWstorm, working under federal, state and provincial permits, take blood and feather samples from many of the owls they capture, and federal and state wildlife agencies are providing the carcasses of owls that were found dead.
 An international team of wildlife pathologists and veterinarians necropsies the dead owls to determine the cause of death, check for diseases and parasites, and take tissue samples to test for a wide range of environmental toxins like lead, rodenticides, mercury and pesticides.
-By 2022 we had necropsied and tested nearly 400 salvaged owls, the largest and most thorough examination of the health and condition in wintering snowy owls ever.
+By 2022 we and our colleagues had necropsied and tested nearly 400 salvaged owls, the largest and most thorough examination of the health and condition in wintering snowy owls ever.